charleslippens/CharlesLippens_12_08042022/README.md

 - external API: Postman, realize HTTP requests from API

-- models classes (modelization, abstraction): to fetch data
+- models classes (modelization, abstraction): to fetch and format data from API to complete charts

+- Switch to mocked data or API

 - JSDOC (for classes and functions/methods: parameters, return values etc ..) : JSDoc package to autogenerate a detailed project doc (via routing type /docs)